Special offer

 1. Check if you already have one

-Anyone can request a DUNS entry for a business, including business owners, vendors, financial institutions and government entities.
-If a third-party has requested your business’s credit information, you may already have a DUNS number.
-To find out if you have a preexisting DUNS number, go to the D&B website and enter your business’s name, phone number and address.
-If your business has an existing DUNS number, you can confirm your identity to gain access to your credit report and update financial records.
+To learn if you already have a DUNS number, visit the D&B website and enter your business’s name, phone number and address.
+If your business has a DUNS number, you will be required to confirm your identity to access your credit report and update your financial records.

-If you don’t have a DUNS number, you can register by filling out a simple online application or by calling their toll-free number at 1-(866) 705-5711.
-To apply, you’ll need to know:
+If you don’t have a DUNS number, you can register by completing an online application or calling them..
+To apply, you’ll typically need this information:

 • The legal status of your business (partnership, LLC, corporation, proprietorship)